-Best part about Teamwork Project Management tool, is that it readily available Zapier integration, which opens up wide integration of advanced web applications.
+The best part about Teamwork Project Management tool is that it readily available Zapier integration, which opens up the wide integration of advanced web applications.

-Although Teamwork’s free plans allows unlimited users, it allows just two projects and 10 MB storage.
+Although Teamwork’s free plans allow unlimited users, it allows just two projects and 10 MB storage.
 To upgrade, you need to have a paid plan at $12 per month.
-With that you get just 5 projects and 1GB storage.
-To avail unlimited projects, the price goes up to $149 per month and at this price you get 80GB storage.
+With that, you get just 5 projects and 1GB storage.
+To avail unlimited projects, the price goes up to $149 per month and at this price, you get 80GB storage.
 Another disadvantage of Teamwork is features are price-restrictive, especially those in regards to integration with storage apps like Dropbox and Google Drive.